-Gold Top Farm in Knox, Maine is the 2012 Green Pastures winner for Maine.
+Gold Top Farm in Knox, Maine, is the 2012 Green Pastures winner for Maine.
 This farm has been one of the premier Maine farms for generations.
 The farm is currently owned and operated by John W. Ingraham & Sons.
 Gold Top has raised registered holsteins since 1932.
-The original farm of one hundred and fifty acres was purchased by George and Betsy Ingraham in 1876; this parcel of land was purchased from General Henry Knox who was given the land for payment of services in the revolutionary war from 1775 to 1783.

 Cows are calved in the old barn across the street and milked there until ready to enter the milking herd.
-Calving pen is monitored by surveillance camera.
-Calves are raised in group pens.
+A surveillance camera monitors the calving pen.
 Calves are raised in a series of group housing pens in a large airy barn.
 Close to 100 heifers are pastured each year.

-The Ingrahams have been involved with the agricultural community for generations.
-John Ingraham has been very active in the agricultural community especially with the State Grange and local Freedom Grange.
-John has served as a director for Eastern States Exposition, was co-founder of the Waldo County Quality Dairy Sales, served as selectman for the Town of Knox and was SAD3 School Board Director.
-Beverly also is very active with grange activities and served as a willing supporter of the many activities of the farm.
-Michael has served as board member for the Farm Service Agency and also as Selectman for the town of Knox.
-Jackie served as supervisor for the Soil and Water Conservation District for several years as well as a School Board member for 9 years.
-Jackie and Mike served as 4-H leaders for several years.
+Beverly also is active with Grange activities and a willing supporter of the many activities of the farm.
+Michael served as a board member for the Farm Service Agency and a Selectman for the town of Knox.
+Jackie served as supervisor for the Soil and Water Conservation District for several years and a School Board member for nine years.
+In addition, Jackie and Mike were 4-H leaders for several years.